TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Filmmakers have a specific kind of director in mind for Wonder Woman.
-Streep sings!
-Read More We've got the new 'Avengers: Age of Ultron' trailer right here Read More We double-dare you to watch this new 'Insidious 3' trailer in the dark...
-Read More Explore More
+*   Movie News Featured Movie News Big Superhero News: Benedict Cumberbatch is your Dr. Strange Read More Marvel announces key dates for its upcoming Phase 3 films: So when are they coming?
+Read More We've got the new 'Avengers: Age of Ultron' trailer right here Read More Explore More
     *   Family
+    *   The Hunger Games Guide
+    *   House of Screams
     *   Hero Central
-    *   House of Screams
     *   Weekend Ticket
     *   Mom's Movie Minute
     *   Reel Kids